GenesysCloudBlueprints/update-gc-presence-on-communicate-call-activity-blueprint/blueprint/index-draft.md

 5. In Genesys Cloud, navigate to **Integrations** > **Actions** and click **Import**.
    ![Import the data action](images/4AImportDataActions.png "Import the data action")

-6. Select the `GetOutboundConversationDetailsForPickUp.custom.json` file and associate with the [GetConversationDetailsPublicAPI](#add-genesys-cloud-data-action-integrations "Goes to the Add a web services data actions integration section") integration, and then click **Import Action**.
+6. Select the `GetOutboundConversationDetailsForPickUp.custom.json` file and associate it with the [GetConversationDetailsPublicAPI](#add-genesys-cloud-data-action-integrations "Goes to the Add a web services data actions integration section") integration, and then click **Import Action**.
    ![Import the Update Genesys Cloud User Presence data action](images/4BImportFindTeamsUserIdDataAction4.png "Import the nbound Conversation Details data action")

 ### Import the Architect workflows

-This solution includes two Architect workflows that use the  two [data actions integration](#add-genesys-cloud-data-action-integrations "Goes to the Add a web services data actions integration section").
+This solution includes two Architect workflows that use the two [data actions integrations](#add-genesys-cloud-data-action-integrations "Goes to the Add a web services data actions integration section").
 These workflows update the user's presence in Genesys Cloud:

 * The **Set GC User to Busy.i3WorkFlow** workflow is triggered when a Genesys Cloud user makes or receives a Communicate call.
 This workflow sets the user's presence in Genesys Cloud to `Busy`.

 * The **Set GC User to Available_v7-0.i3WorkFlow** workflow is triggered when a Genesys Cloud user leaves a Communicate call.
 This workflow sets the user's presence in Genesys Cloud to `Available`.

-The Event Orchestration trigger invoke these workflows.
+The Event Orchestration trigger invokes these workflows.
 The workflows in turn calls the Update Genesys Cloud User Presence data action to update the Genesys Cloud user's presence.

 First import these workflows to your Genesys Cloud organization: